prajwalan364/Google-Chrome-Database-Hack/README.md

 ## Warning:

-You should only use this app for educational purposes only as I am not responsible for any damage caused by this script
+   You should only use this script for educational purposes only as I am not responsible for any damage caused by this script